-Line a loaf pan
+Line a loaf pan with plastic wrap

 , fill three-quarter full with the ice cream, cover, and freeze until firm.